 fully-insured commercial group business.
 Continued weakness in

-the U.S. economy and a sluggish unemployment rate will adversely
+the U.S. economy and still high unemployment rate will

-certainly change the face of the industry in the long run.
+will most definitely change the face of the industry over the

 CIGNA CORP (CI): Free Stock Analysis Report